domesticcatsoftware/DCIntrospect/readme.md

 It uses keyboard shortcuts to handle starting, ending and other commands.
 It can also be invoked via an app-wide `UIGestureRecognizer` if it is to be used on the device.

-You can follow me on Twitter: [@patr](http://twitter.com/patr), and check out our commercial apps at [domesticcat.com.au](http://domesticcat.com.au/apps).

 Features:
 --------------